 Bethany Karlinsky, Staff Reporter

-Bethany Karlinsky is a Features Editor for ‘The Science Survey.’
-She loves that through journalism one can craft a story that is both informative and riveting to read, benefitting people in all aspects.
+Bethany Karlinsky is a Copy Chief for ‘The Science Survey.’
+She loves that through journalism one can craft a story that is both informative and riveting to read, benefitting people in a variety of ways.
 She believes in the necessity of true and reliable journalism.
 Bethany reads various articles from outside newspapers, as well as writes her own.
 Moreover, she also enjoys journalistic photography as she believes pictures can tell a story in themselves, making them a large asset to articles.
 Outside of journalism, Bethany is on the debate team and pursues social science research.
-She loves to relax by listening to music, baking, and reading a good book.
+She also loves to relax by listening to music and reading a good book.
 In the future she plans to integrate her love for debate and journalism, aiming to study political science, history, and psychology.